lightbulbatelier/RealArcade-DGA/README.md

 ### Acknowledgements

-The RealArcade Games Preservation Project was made possible thanks to Bowlerb, Marli, MatthewH12 and Nicolas Bahamondes.
+The RealArcade Games Preservation Project was made possible thanks to Bowlerb, Marli, HMVocaloid, MatthewH12 and Nicolas Bahamondes.
 Our voluntary contribution will help on preserving the digital heritage of the self-proclaimed Age of Downloadable Web Games (1998-2008).

 ### Contributions